How to Make a Notion Investment Portfolio Synced with Google Sheets [Free Template]

 Creating the synced columns

-We want to have the values of Current Price and Percentage automatically updated in Notion, to make this happen we will use synced columns, which allow us to make a column be Sheets → Notion, take a look at this short video to see how to create them:
+We want to have the value of the Current Price and Percentage columns automatically updated in Notion.
+To make this happen we will use synced columns, which allow us to make a column sync data from Sheets to Notion.
+Take a look at this short video to see how to create them:

 Creating a chart

-With our database in sync, now we will create a pie chart to show the type distribution of our assets and embed it back into Notion.
+With our database in sync, we’ll create a pie chart to show the type distribution of our assets.

-Select Type and Percentage columns and then go to Insert -> Chart.
-For this example we will create a pie chart, so in the right sidebar change the type to Pie chart.
+Select the Type and Percentage columns and then go to Insert > Chart.
+For this example, we will create a pie chart, so in the right sidebar change the type to Pie chart.
 You can add a title and modify the options as you prefer.

 Pie chart created in Google Sheets.